Orbitrap: History

+In 1986, Professor Yuri Konstantinovich Golikov in USSR developed theory of ion motion in quadro-logarithmic potential, and filed for patents in USSR for its use in a time-of-flight analyzer.
+Golikov, leading a team at the St. Petersburg State Pedagogical University's Radiophysics Faculty, laid the theoretical groundwork for Orbitrap technology as one of inventors in USSR Inventor's certificate No. 1247973 in 1986.
+Golikov later remarked "Based on my ideas, analytical instruments with record parameters were built, but unfortunately not in Russia, but abroad."

+Contrary to popular belief, Alexander Makarov is not the original inventor of quadro-logarithmic potential which was known since 1950s.
+Reflecting on his early interaction with Golikov, Alexander Makarov recalled, "As a fifth-year student at MIPT, I entered one of the numerous rooms at the Polytechnic Institute, where I was met by Yuri Konstantinovich Golikov.
+I was holding excerpts (photocopies were not so accessible then) from the author's certificate USSR № 1247973 to which I have referred in all my works on the Orbitrap™ analyzer since then."

-The invention of the Orbitrap analyzer and its proof-of-principle by Makarov at the end of the 1990s started a sequence of technology improvements which resulted in the commercial introduction of this analyzer by Thermo Fisher Scientific as a part of the hybrid LTQ Orbitrap instrument in 2005.
+Alexander Makarov's effort in commercializing Orbitrap analyzer at the end of the 1990s required a number of innovations such as image current detection, C-trap for ion injection, and other technology improvements which resulted in the commercial introduction of this analyzer by Thermo Fisher Scientific as a part of the hybrid LTQ Orbitrap instrument in 2005.

 Principle of operation

 Trapping

 In the Orbitrap, ions are trapped because their electrostatic attraction to the inner electrode is balanced by their inertia.
 Thus, ions cycle around the inner electrode on elliptical trajectories.
 In addition, the ions also move back and forth along the axis of the central electrode so that their trajectories in space resemble helices.
 Due to the properties of the quadro-logarithmic potential, their axial motion is harmonic, i.e. it is completely independent not only of motion around the inner electrode but also of all initial parameters of the ions except their mass-to-charge ratios m/z.
 Its angular frequency is: ω = √k/(m/z), where k is the force constant of the potential, similar to the spring constant.